5 landing spots for Bulls' veteran DeMar DeRozan

 Philadelphia 76ers

-Potential Package: Marcus Morris, Robert Covington, and Kenyon Martin Jr. for DeRozan and Julian Phillips
+Potential Package: Marcus Morris, Robert Covington, KJ Martin, and 2024 PHI 1st for DeRozan and Julian Phillips

 After the James Harden trade in November, the Philadelphia 76ers now have two choices at the deadline: go all-in and target another star player to complement Joel Embiid or stand pat in favor of their current framework.
 If Philly chooses the former, the assets are in place to go after someone like DeRozan.